20 Best Dumbbell Leg Exercises To Build Bigger Legs

 6. Lying Dumbbell Leg Curl

-The most difficult element of the dumbbell leg curl workout is learning how to hold the dumbbell securely between your feet.
-This becomes increasingly trickier the heavier the dumbbell becomes.
-Therefore, start light until you get used to the exercise.
+The hardest part of the dumbbell leg curl is learning how to hold the dumbbell between your feet.

 Lying Dumbbell Leg Curl